The Role of the Lease Accounting Project Manager

 Lease accounting is a complex topic to explain and communicate.
 And unlike many other FASB changes your organization may have undertaken, the scope of this project cannot be contained to the four walls of the accounting organization.
 You will need to be able to communicate with a broad range of cross-functional teams – many of whom are not experts in leasing or accounting.
 As with many enterprise-wide projects, the most challenging communication will be with international teams in remote time zones for which email may be the only practical way to communicate.

 Success with the lease accounting transition will require that the project manager solicit the participation from some of the busiest people in the company.
 These are the individuals who are already overworked and understaffed trying to support your ERP upgrade, your recent acquisition, and the upcoming new product launch.
-So the Project Manager will need to be able to effectively command the attention of these individuals without having any direct authority of their day-to-day priorities.
+So the project manager will need to be able to effectively command the attention of these individuals without having any direct authority of their day-to-day priorities.

 Project Management Skills

 Last, but not least, s/he will have strong project management skills.
 For most companies, the project will be behind before it is even started.
 Comparative reporting period timeframes begin as early as January 2017, which means you needed to start collecting the necessary data months ago.
 As a result, the project manager will need to be able to quickly jumpstart the project by identifying key milestones, recruiting team members, and submitting a budget proposal.
 S/he will need to understand the key project risks and escalate issues that impact the implementation timeframe or planned budget.